glacials/twos.dev/src/cold/apple.md

 ## Why? {#why}

 My life is in Google more than anyone I know.
-The usual suspects sure -- Gmail, Photos, Chrome, etc. -- but also the ones people stay away from -- Tasks, Keep, YouTube Music, Fit, Pay, Play Books, Play Movies &amp; TV, Podcasts, etc. We have more Google Homes than rooms.
+The usual suspects sure---Gmail, Photos, Chrome, etc.---but also the ones people stay away from---Tasks, Keep, YouTube Music, Fit, Pay, Play Books, Play Movies &amp; TV, Podcasts, etc. We have more Google Homes than rooms.
 I was a beta user for the first Chromebook, the Cr-48.
 I have more scar tissue than most from services being sent to the “Google graveyard”.
 And for a few years, I overlaid my Facebook profile picture with a Google+ logo and the text “I’ve moved”.
 Of course, it's no surprise I’ve been an Android user for 12 years, 10 of them on Nexus and Pixel devices.

 But once in a while I like to challenge my beliefs by changing seats.
-This is how I understand why -- or whether -- I prefer what I chose.
+This is how I understand why---or whether---I prefer what I chose.
 For Android, that means trialing an iPhone.
 [I did this](https://twitter.com/glcls/status/880455300444176384?s=21&t=R2cM8pplLpZNEq6ju3Weaw) five years ago for a few months (thanks [bensw](https://bensw.com)), but